New technological software to help reduce speeding in the UK and across Europe will soon be introduced to new cars in 2022.

-According to the European Transport Safety Council, there were an estimated 18,000 roads deaths last year across Europe and one of the major contributions to that is speed.
+According to the European Transport Safety Council, there were an estimated 18,000 road deaths last year across Europe and one of the major contributions to that is speed.

-This has led to the inception of the speed limiting software also known as Intelligent Speed Assistance (ISA) which will come included with any new car bought from 2022.
+This has led to the inception of speed-limiting software also known as Intelligent Speed Assistance (ISA) which will come included with any new car bought in 2022.

 The ISA system will be utilised by using video and GPS to detect speed limit signs on the road you're driving on, which is a fairly similar concept to what most sat-navs do already.

 If the driver is going above the speed limit, the ISA will alert the driver and if no action is taken to reduce the speed to the correct limit, the ISA will step in and override the driver's acceleration to slow the vehicle down.